ryzenboi98/nba-stats/README.md

 ## Match structure

-Each Match contains the following representative structure.
+All Matches contains the following representative structure.

 ```json
 {